Published Dec 26, 2022, Updated Feb 20, 2023

-Plus, it makes about six to eight servings which means you can make one pot of this soup and eat veggie-packed meals for a couple days.
+Plus, it makes about six to eight servings which means you can make one pot of this soup and eat veggie-packed meals for a couple of days.
 And, I have to tell you… the soup tastes even better on day two!

-seasonings and spices – bay leaves, curry powder, Italian seasoning, sea salt and pepper
+- seasonings and spices – bay leaves, curry powder, Italian seasoning, sea salt and pepper.

 Substitutions and Variations